Optimal Paired Comparison Experiments for Second-Order Interactions: Optimal designs

 For this situation the design region $\mathcal{X}^{(S)}$ in \eqref{eq:12} can be partitioned into disjoint sets

 These sets constitute the orbits with respect to permutations of both the levels $i_k,j_k=1,\dots,v$ within the attributes as well as among attributes $k=1,\dots,K$, themselves.

 Note that the $D$-criterion is invariant with respect to those permutations, which induce a linear reparameterization \citep[see][p.~17]{1996optimum}.
-As a result, it is sufficient to look for optimality in the class of invariant designs which are uniform on the orbits of fixed comparison depth $d\leq S$.
+As a result, it is sufficient to look for optimality in the class of invariant designs \citep[see][p.~282-284, for detailed discussion]{kiefer1959optimum}.